jmorrell/low-quality-image-placeholders-on-cloudflare-workers/README.md

 heavy.
 Other approaches involved using wasm modules to read the image data which also felt too heavy.

-I approached it differently using [Cloudflare Images](https://developers.cloudflare.com/images/) which can leverage optimized battle-tested native code.
+I approached it differently using [Cloudflare Images](https://developers.cloudflare.com/images/) which can leverage optimized battle-tested native code and is available with a few lines of wrangler config.

 In order to calculate these approximations, you want access to the raw pixel values.
 While not highlighted in the documentation, the images binding [can output a raw array of RGB or RBGA pixels](https://workers-types.pages.dev/#ImageOutputOptions).
 Since we are looking for a highly-compressed representation, we also resize the image to fit within 30 x 30 pixels to make calculation quick and easy.

-Before discovering that we could get raw pixel values from Cloudflare Bindings I did go down a path building an ultra-simple TypeScript PNG decoder.
+Before discovering that we could get raw pixel values from Cloudflare Bindings I started down a path building an ultra-simple TypeScript PNG decoder.
 If you're interested in that [I've left it in the repo](src/parse-png.ts).

 ## LQIP implementations

-There are three different implementations here:

 ### Dominant color from an image